xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Feb.
+28, 2023
+   * Complete Activity 2.1.3 and let me know if you want to present.
+   * Start work on Week 7 Assignment in WileyPLUS.
+   * Watch three videos to review basic differentiation principles.
+[Video 1](https://youtu.be/l9xARvXbrKA) on differentiate power functions, [Video 2](https://youtu.be/InTm0xZFrM8) on differentiate expoential functions, [Video 3](https://youtu.be/lammmGrmApY) on basic differentiation rules.

+ * Feb.
 27, 2023
    * Complete Activity 2.1.2 and let me know if you want to present.
 Each presenter must present at three parts, one constant function, one power function, and one exponential function.
    * You should be able to complete Week 6 Assignment in WileyPLUS now.